NoahTK7/codereal.app/README.md

 ## Background

-I had this idea for this app last year (2022) during the height of the initial [BeReal](https://bereal.com/) craze (at least in my circles)...
+I had this idea for this app a while back (2022) during the height of the initial [BeReal](https://bereal.com/) craze (at least in my circles)...
 BeReal but for code.

 I set out to create the app with Python and React on AWS Lambda.
 I quickly found that building a severless application beyond a few functions was quite cumbersome without a deployment framework.
 I attempted to write IaC for everything (functions, DynamDB tables, IAM roles, etc) with CloudFormation, but quickly got burned out and never finished the applicaiton.